MOHSIN-AMIN/GIT-GITHUB/README.md

-this is for tetorial purpose
+this is for tutorial purpose